ibbles/StrictAliasing/README.md

 This example is about custom allocators.
 Given that we have somehow accuired a contigious sequence of bytes, are we allowed to place an object in that memory?
-If so, how do I go about doing that without violating the strict aliasion rules?
+If so, how do one go about doing so without violating the strict aliasion rules?
 `unsigned char` is special in the sense that we can read and write any object through such a pointer, but the inverse it not allowed.
 I.e., we may not cast a pointer-to-char to a pointer-to-T and then use that pointer to acces the memory